Tech-at-DU/ACS-1710-Web-Architecture/Lessons/module-5/lesson-4.md

 [Video 1 - Performing C.R.U.D. operations to a MongoDB cluster via Flask and PyMongo](https://youtu.be/eiJJq86zmmI)

-Video 1 - Performing C.R.U.D. operations to a MongoDB cluster via Flask and PyMongo

 <!-- # Exercises 💪

 Complete the #TODO's in [this Repl.it](https://repl.it/team/WebArchitecture/Module-54CRUD-operations-in-PyMongo) and submit your work. -->